arturmusalimov/Houdini_Python_Scripts/texturing/README.md

 - **Faster Workflow:**
   Switch from one PBR material to another in seconds, helping you find the perfect look faster.

-## Why It’s Good

-- **Time-Saving:**
-  No more manually browsing through file dialogs or manually setting texture paths.

-- **Easy Iteration:**
-  Quickly see how different texture sets look without stopping your workflow.

-- **Simple UI Integration:**
-  The provided user interface makes it easy to choose a root directory and flip through subfolders.

 ## Important Pre-Work

 You need to ensure that your texture files are named in a way the script can recognize them.
 For example, the script looks for these keywords in file names: